 General

-Pied-billed Grebe: Medium-sized, stocky grebe with brown upperparts, paler brown underparts with barred sides and flanks, and distinct white undertail coverts.
+Pied-billed Grebe: Medium-sized stocky grebe with brown upperparts, paler brown underparts with barred sides and flanks and distinct white undertail coverts; upperwing coverts drab brown, remiges similar or a paler dull brown, white tips on secondaries form a bar on the trailing edge.
 Chin is black and bill is white with central black ring.
 Eyes are dark.
 Sexes are similar.
 Winter adult has white chin and lacks ring on bill.
-Juvenile resembles winter adult but has brown streaks on face and upper neck.
+Juvenile resembles winter adult but has brown streaks on face and upper neck; bill is dull.

 Range and Habitat

-Pie-billed Grebe: Breeds from British Columbia, southern Mackenzie, and Nova Scotia southward.
-Spends winters in the southern states or wherever water remains open.
+Pied-billed Grebe: Breeds from British Columbia, southern Northwest Territories, and Nova Scotia southward throughout North and Central Americas.
+Spends winters across the coastal and southern states, throughout Mexico and the West Indies or wherever water remains open.
 Preferred habitats include marshes and ponds.

 Breeding and Nesting